connorpheraty/Backend/README.md

 An astounding 80% of clinical trials fail to meet recruitment timelines and 1 in 4 cancer research trials falter due to low patient recruitment.
 Many patients do not even know these trials exist.

-As Lambda students we have developed a solution that increases information transparency and helps patients (and family members) evaluate potentially life-saving clinical trials.
+We have developed a solution that increases information transparency and helps patients (and family members) evaluate potentially life-saving clinical trials.

 Goals for the Data Science Team:
 * Analyze data for actionable insights to pass on to our customers.